www.kevinrdshepherd.info

 Robert Walter MP

-This epistle to a British Member of Parliament is dated November 2008.
+This epistle to a considerate British Member of Parliament is dated November 2008.
 It was written in counter to a misleading communication from the Director of the Findhorn Foundation, who was attempting to justify the discrepant position of that organisation in relation to solicitor confrontation.
-Arranged in nineteen sections, the letter of Kevin Shepherd describes and clarifies numerous points in connection with the Findhorn Foundation and dissidents, one of whom was his mother.
+Arranged in nineteen sections, this letter describes and clarifies numerous points in connection with the Findhorn Foundation and dissidents.

 KEN WILBER AND INTEGRALISM